johnkerl/miller/docs6/reference-main-auxiliary-commands.rst

    :emphasize-lines: 1-1

     mlr unhex --help
-    Usage: mlr unhex [options] {zero or more file names}
+    Usage: mlr unhex [option] {zero or more file names}
-    Simple hex-dump.
-    If zero file names are supplied, standard input is read.
     Options:
-    -r: print only raw hex without leading offset indicators or trailing ASCII dump.
     -h or --help: print this message
+    Zero file names means read from standard input.
+    Output is always to standard output; files are not written in-place.

 Examples: